dkvz/majorsetbe/README.md

 - [x] Need to style the day view for event list
 - [ ] Try using a picture as background + a blend mode for pages and maybe event pages
 - [ ] Ceate a "breaking news" section that only show the latest blog post with a specific custom field - Or look it there's already something like "show on home page"
-- [ ] The menu has links on top now?
+- [x] The menu has links on top now? -> Creating a menu changed the header dom
 - [ ] In event cards, the descriptions does not show carriage returns - But that may be due to it being an excerpt?
+We might keep it like so
 - [x] Style the blue info message "This event is passed"
 - [x] I need a different style for .tribe-events-schedule when there are no thumbnails for the event and screen is large
 - [ ] Event cards could use some kind of radial gradient